jhallen/vivado_setup/README.md

 It is important to understand some issues with XSDK:

 * When you start it with the -hwspec option (as it is when you "Launch SDK" from Vivado), there is a very high chance that it will import the hdf as a new design wrapper project instead of updating your existing one.

 ![image](images/xsdk1.png)

+But sometimes it does what you want, and just updates the existing wrapper project- it works correctly if you leave XSDK running when you overwrite the .hdf file with Vivado, or even if XSDK is not running but there are no path changes.
+It certainly will not work if you had the wrapper project checked in and you start XSDK after a fresh clone.
+Bottom line is that it is pointless to check in the wrapper project.

 * Then if you do end up with multiple design wrapper projects, it will be unclear which one is being referenced by the BSP project.
 The "system.mss" within the BSP shows it, but will you remember to look?
 Chances are high that you will compile the code with the old hardware.